dbbs-lab/bsb-core/docs/connectivity/point_cloud.rst

 Creating a ShapesComposition
 ----------------------------

-We create a `ShapesComposition` adding GeometricShape objects to a ShapesComposition object using the :meth:`bsb.connectivity.ShapesComposition.add_shape  <.connectivity.point_cloud.ShapesComposition.add_shape>`.
+We create a :class:`ShapesComposition  <.connectivity.point_cloud.geometric_shapes.ShapesComposition>` adding :class:`GeometricShape  <.connectivity.point_cloud.geometric_shapes.Geome>`  objects to a ShapesComposition object using the :meth:`bsb.connectivity.ShapesComposition.add_shape  <.connectivity.point_cloud.ShapesComposition.add_shape>`.
 In the following example we represent the soma of a cell with a sphere, the axon with a cylinder and the dendritic tree with a cone.
-Then we save and plot the result, using :meth:`bsb.connectivity.ShapesComposition.save_to_file  <.connectivity.point_cloud.ShapesComposition.save_to_file>` and :func:`bsb.plotting.plot_shape_wireframe  <.connectivity.plotting.plot_shape_wireframe>`.
+Then we save and plot the result, using :meth:`~.connectivity.point_cloud.geometric_shapes.ShapesComposition.save_to_file` and :meth:`~.plotting.plot_shape_wireframe`.

 .. literalinclude:: create_shapescomposition.py
     :language: python